praful-prakash-goel/Transformer-From-Scratch/README.md

 # English to French Translation Transformer from Scratch

-This repository implements a **full Transformer model from scratch** in PyTorch featuring **Key-Value (KV) Caching** for efficient inference and **Rotary Positional Embedding (RoPE)** to allow the transformer model to understand relative positions and not just absolute positions..
+This repository implements a **full Transformer model from scratch** in PyTorch featuring **Key-Value (KV) Caching** for efficient inference and **Rotary Positional Embedding (RoPE)** to allow the transformer model to understand relative positions and not just absolute positions.
 It is trained on **character-level English → French machine translation**.

 It includes:
 - `models/transformer.py` – Complete encoder-decoder Transformer architecture